NOFO

 Four ordinary board meetings were held and other board meetings were held as required.

-NOFO has covered directors’ and officers’ liability insurance.
-As of 31.12.2024, the composition of the Board of Directors was as follows:
+NOFO has directors’ and officers’ liability insurance.
+As of December 31, 2025, the board was composed as follows:

 2.3 Professional Forum